Magnolia 6.0 reached end of life on June 26, 2019. This branch is no longer supported, see End-of-life policy.

 You can easily remove or refine the filter by type, tags (EE Pro), latest editor or the date the content was last edited.

-The Type filter lists all the types of content that have been configured to be searched.
-By default this includes all JCR-based content apps.
+The Type filter lists all types of content that have been configured for search.
+By default, this includes all JCR content apps.
 External data sources can also be configured.

 In the Tags filter, you can search through all the tags applied to your content in Magnolia.
-If you use the Magnolia Image Recognition module, all the automatically generated tags applied to your assets are available here.
+If you use the Magnolia Image Recognition module, all automatically generated tags applied to your assets will be available here.

-If you start searching when you have an app open, Magnolia automatically filters results based on the current app so you get relevant results straight away.
+If you start searching while having an open app, Magnolia will automatically filter results based on the current app so you can get relevant results straight away.

-The search results the Find Bar returns are pertinent for each user.
-Admins can refine your search results upstream based on your user role in Magnolia.
+The search results the Find Bar returns are relevant for each user.
+Admins can refine your search results based on your user role in Magnolia.

-If you don't have access to the Assets app, for example, you won't want nor get results from that app.
+If you do not have access to the Assets app, for example, you will not get results from that app.

-Boost your search results using our Result Ranker module (EE Pro) with the Find Bar.
+Boost your search results using the Result Ranker module (EE Pro) with the Find Bar.

-This neural network-based AI engine brings the power of deep-learning to your search results.
+This neural-network-based engine brings the power of deep learning to your search results.
 The more you search, the more Magnolia learns what you need and the better your search results get.

-Search beyond text with the help of the Magnolia Image Recognition module.
+Search beyond text with the help of the Image Recognition module.

-The image recognition module analyzes your assets and automatically tags them using content tags.
-The tags populate the Tags filter in the Find Bar and mean that your visual data is searchable without requiring any time-consuming human intervention.
+The Image Recognition module analyzes your assets and automatically tags them with content tags.
+The tags populate the Tags filter in the Find Bar, making your visual data searchable without requiring any time-consuming human intervention.

-For example, an image automatically tagged as "Lion" will be returned as a result if you search for "Lion" in the Find Bar, even if the image's file name and metadata does not contain the word lion.
+For example, an image automatically tagged as "lion" will be returned as a result if you search for "lion" in the Find Bar even if the image's file name and metadata do not contain the word "lion".

-The convenient speech recognition functionality means you can now talk to Magnolia to search and open your content.
-The Find Bar understands simple vocal commands such as "open".
-Click on the microphone icon in the Find Bar and talk to Magnolia.
-Your voice data is transcribed, displayed in the Find Bar search field and processed.
+The speech recognition functionality means you can now talk to Magnolia to search and open your content.
+The Find Bar understands simple voice commands such as "open".
+Click the microphone icon in the Find Bar, and talk to Magnolia.
+Your voice data is transcribed, displayed in the Find Bar search box and processed.

 Try telling Magnolia to "open pages app" or "find Vietnam tour" in our Travel demo instance to see how it works (log in as

-Check which browsers are supported by the Web Speech API here.
-At the time of publication, only Google Chrome was supported.
+To check which browsers are supported by the Web Speech API, click here.
+At the time of publication, only Google Chrome is supported.